 Gone are the days of pen and paper ledgers or even Excel spreadsheets.
-The best inventory tracking is built into your point of sale system and helps guide your ordering and inventory management.
+The best inventory tracking is integrated into your point of sale system and helps guide your ordering and inventory management.
 Using a cloud-based system allows you to manage and edit inventory remotely and also allows operations to continue even if internet access is interrupted.

 The best retail point of sale allows you to create order recommendations when inventory gets down to certain levels.
 These levels and subsequent orders can be easily adjusted at any point and help take some of the human error element out of the equation.
 You can also categorize your products based on the impact they have on your total revenue, highlighting your money makers and your money wasters.
 Figuring out which products aren’t selling is just as important when trying to prevent stockouts of the products that are.